Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity

 \textbf{Saturation thresholds give a back-of-envelope size estimator.} Reading the table of slopes and intercepts in reverse, the parameter scale at which each tier crosses a given accuracy threshold is informative.
-For instance, $90\%$ T2 accuracy implies $\geq 117$B; $90\%$ T3 implies $\geq 600$B; $50\%$ T4 implies $\geq 100$B; $50\%$ T5 implies $\sim$$300$B; $20\%$ T6 implies effective capacity above the calibration range.
-A practitioner who knows nothing about a black-box API but observes its per-tier accuracies can therefore read the bands directly without inverting the joint regression.
+High T2/T3 accuracy implies frontier-scale counts, $50\%$ T4/T5 implies several-hundred-billion parameters, and meaningful T6 accuracy implies effective capacity above the calibration range.
+A practitioner can thus read the bands directly from per-tier accuracies without inverting the joint regression.